pigoz/mplayer2/DOCS/man/en/mplayer.rst

 7 and 8
     Adjust saturation.

-(The following keys are valid only when using the quartz or corevideo video output driver.)
+(The following keys are valid only when using the corevideo video output driver.)

 command + 0
     Resize movie window to half its original size.